 Apart from the aforementioned perks, getting back to work is your chance to be just you and I found this to be a much missed part of life before children.
 I enjoy the problem solving, creative, strategic brain stretching that work offers.
 Does full time motherhood offer the same?
 Absolutely everyone who has attempted to distract a wriggling baby trapped in a shopping trolley with a quickly improvised rattle of vitamin C tablets from the shelves whilst calculating the cost per unit of a giga pack of brand nappies against another leading brand, knows it does.
 You are, however, allowed to enjoy your work and your time without your baby as much as you enjoy your time with them.
 I just keep telling myself this but now I need to ask Siri what I can make for dinner with egg noodles and cheese

 At Investigo, we offer attractive and flexible work packages to encourage our female employees to get back into work after they had children and bring their skills, knowledge and experience with them.
-Have a look at our Work for Us page to see what other benefits we are currently offering and call Victoria Hancock, our Head of talent Acquisition, on 020 3862 2869 to have an informal and confidential discussion.
+Have a look at our careers website to see what other benefits we are currently offering.